Jerez de la Frontera: Complejo Municipal de Chapín

 The Complejo Municipal de Chapín is a complex of sports facilities that includes a football stadium and field, a baseball field, equestrian facilities and a Sports Hall, as well as a futsal field and basketball and volleyball courts.

 The Estadio Municipal de Chapín, a multi-purpose stadium, was built in 1988 and seats 20,523 spectators.
 In 2002 the stadium was remodeled to hold the 2002 FEI World Equestrian Games.
 The whole grandstand was covered with a roof, and a hotel and spa-gym were added.
 It was historically the home of Xerez CD, the city's club founded in 1947 and known simply as Xerez, which played in the top division in the 2009–2010 season.
-Currently, the stadium is the home of Xerez Deportivo FC, founded in 2013 to replace the old Xerez club.
+From 2014 to 2021, the stadium was the home of Xerez Deportivo FC, founded in 2013 to replace the old Xerez club.
+Since 2021, both Xerez Deportivo and Xerez CD have both occupied the Municipal, with both clubs currently playing in the Segunda Federación as of January 2026.

 The stadium, which has a running track, was designated as an Olympic Stadium.
 The most important track team training there is the Club Atletismo Xerez Deportivo FC, which won the Spanish championships in 2001–2007.

 Canasta Unibasket Jerez and DKV Jerez are the city's basketball teams; they play in Palacio Municipal de Deportes de Chapín.

 Venenciadores de Jerez, the city's baseball team, is currently without a home field and awaits completion of one in the Complejo Municipal de Chapín.

 The main futsal team in Jerez is Xerez Deportivo FC (also known as Xerez Toyota Nimauto for sponsorship reasons).
 It was founded in 2014 and currently plays in the Ruiz Mateos Sports Center and the Palacio Municipal de Deportes de Chapín in Segunda Andaluza.

 The most important rugby club is Club Rugby Xerez, which trains at the Pradera Hípica in Chapín.